S

 Samoyeds And Children

 Samoyeds do very well with children.
 They are gentle, loving, and playful.
 If you have young children in the house, you should watch them closely around your Samoyed.
-A Samoyed is larger than a toddler, and could accidentally knock down a small child while playing around.
-Supervising older children around Samoyeds, and other dog breeds, is also a good habit to prevent any accidents.
+A Samoyed is larger than a toddler and could accidentally knock down a small child while playing around.
+Supervising older children around Samoyeds and other dog breeds is also a good habit to prevent any accidents.

-Dogs similar to Samoyed
+Dogs similar to the Samoyed

 Samoyed mom and pup